Custom Grad Portrait and a Commemorative Wreath

 I'm sharing two fabulous grad projects with you that are budget friendly and will honor your graduate during their special party.

-I'm sharing two fabulous grad projects with you today.
-Let's start with this Commemorative Grad Wreath.
+Nothing shows the growth of your child quite like a Commemorative Grad Wreath.
 I was inspired to make this after seeing the Grad Wreath on Joyful Scribblings.
 I made several changes to mine, making it unique and even more budget-friendly!

 This graduation memory wreath is one of my top-pinned projects.
-It's been featured at Joann, Better Homes and Gardens, Parenting and more!
+It's been featured at Joann, Better Homes and Gardens, Parenting Magazine and more!

 Graduation DIY projects that won't break the bank